 The minimum credit score for the USDA home loan program is 640 although borrowers with lower scores may be able to qualify in certain cases.
 As we outline below, qualifying with a lower score requires additional effort but is possible with the right approach, documentation and lender.

-In order for you to be approved for a USDA loan with a credit score of less than 640, your lender is required to submit a "credit exception" with your mortgage application.
-A credit exception is a written explanation of the derogatory credit event that contributed to your lower score and the steps the applicant took to address the issue.
-Depending on the circumstances such as what caused the issue, if it was a one-time situation and other factors, your credit exception and USDA home loan application may be approved or rejected.
+To be approved for a USDA loan with a credit score of less than 640, your lender is required to submit a "credit exception" with your mortgage application.
+A credit exception is a written explanation of the derogatory credit event that caused your lower score and the steps you took to correct the issue.
+In short, the credit exception explains why you should be approved for the mortgage despite not meeting the regular credit score requirement.

-Simply put, if the situations outlined above apply to you, then the USDA is likely to grant you an exception and approve you for the mortgage even though your credit score is low.
+Simply put, if the situations or circumstances outlined above apply to you, then the USDA is likely to grant you an exception and approve you for the mortgage even though your credit score is low.
 If your low credit score is the result of multiple negative credit events such as repeated account delinquencies, missed payments or charge offs, then your credit exception is less likely to be approved.

 We should also point out that specific program eligibility guidelines apply to significant derogatory credit issues such as a foreclosure, short sale, default or bankruptcy and you are required to satisfy a waiting period following these events before you can apply for a USDA home loan.

 Please note that submitting a credit exception requires additional work by both you and your lender because it involves manually underwriting your loan application as opposed to using the USDA's standard automated underwriting process.
 Manual underwriting involves more effort and paperwork and the process is generally more challenging and time-consuming.
 Plus, there is no guarantee that your application is approved, which means all that extra work may not pay off.